GeorgAnegg/GeorgAnegg.github.io/README.md

 I find learning and teaching to be among the most satisfying activities.

-From a young age, my natural desire to understand deeply has led me to mathematics and my desire to share my learning journey and optimize the learning process naturally led me to teaching.
+From a young age, my natural desire to understand deeply has led me to mathematics and my desire to share my joy for learning naturally led me to teaching.

-My academic journey has led me from mathematics to computer science to software to business administration.
+My academic journey took me from mathematics to computer science to software to business administration.
 As a layperson, I enjoy learning about topics like Linguistics and Languages,
 Poetry,